-U needs understanding
+U needs Understanding

-A person with autism needs understanding and compassion, instead of punishing the way they interpret the world.
+A person with autism needs understanding and compassion, instead of punishing for the way they interpret the world.

-T takes time to process
+T takes Time to process

 When a person doesn’t answer it may not actually mean they are ignoring the speaker or choosing to not comply.
 Often, they are taking the time to process the communication or thinking about whether they can process the demand.